ihuunter/hey/README.md

 ### Install NVM and pnpm

-If you're on macOS, both can be installed via Homebrew:
+On macOS you can install both with Homebrew:

 ```bash
 brew install nvm pnpm